ROS2swarm/ROS2swarm/README.md

-## **Manual ROS2swarm Version 1.1.0**
+## **Manual ROS2swarm Version 1.2.0**

 ROS2swarm is a ROS 2 (Dashing, Foxy) package that provides swarm behavior patterns.
-It was developed by the **Institute of Computer Engineering** with support from the Institute of Robotics and the Institute for Electrical Engineering in Medicine of the **University of Lübeck, Germany**.
+The initial version was developed by the **Institute of Computer Engineering** with support from the Institute of Robotics and the Institute for Electrical Engineering in Medicine of the **University of Lübeck, Germany**.
 Currently, it is mainly developed by the **Cyber-Physical Systems Group** of the **University Konstanz, Germany**.

 A list of all project contributors can be found [here](CONTRIBUTORS.md)

-The current ROS2swarm version is 1.1.0.
+The current ROS2swarm version is 1.2.0.

 The ICRA 2022 paper "ROS2swarm - A ROS 2 Package for Swarm Robot Behaviors" refers to version 1.0.0 (Dashing), which can be found [here](https://github.com/ROS2swarm/ROS2swarm/tree/ICRA22).

 <a name="about-ros2swarm"></a>